Coeur d'Alene people: Environmental suit, land claim and compensation

-Representation in other media
+In media

 Smoke Signals (1998) is an independent film that was set in the Coeur d'Alene Reservation.
 It was based on the short story, "This Is What It Means to Say Phoenix, Arizona", collected in the book The Lone Ranger and Tonto Fistfight in Heaven (1993) by Sherman Alexie (Spokane-Coeur d'Alene).
 Alexie wrote the screenplay and served as film producer.
 The film focuses on a personal quest journey of two young men from the Coeur d'Alene Reservation.
 It was an all-Native American production.